Mslef/fullstack-catalog/README.md

 ##Dependencies

-To run, you need to have flask, sqlalchemy installed.
+To run, you need to have flask and sqlalchemy installed.

 ##How to run